njkrichardson/olya/README.md

 ### Untangling Terms: Architecture vs. Microarchitecture

-A computer **architecture** is an abstract machine which provides a model of computation for the programmer; it is comprised of an instruction set and operand locations.
+A computer **architecture** is the programmer's view of the machine.
+It is an abstract machine which provides a model of computation for the programmer.
+An architecture is comprised  instruction set and operand locations.
 The instruction set is the set of operations the machine can execute, i.e., semantic descriptions of how state is changed resultant from issuing an operation in a program.
 Ultimately every program must reduce to a finite sequence with elements drawn from this minimal set of instructions.
 The operand locations describe where the operands manipulated by the instructions can be found (e.g., registers and memories).

 Most often, many different hardware (physical) implementations of an architecture exist.
 The specific topological arrangement of registers, memories, arithmetic units, and other building blocks is called its **microarchitecture**.
 Downstream from microarchitecture design, myriad fields of study focus their attention on the task of mapping this topological description into a physical arrangement of atoms.
 Once the desired positions of the atoms are specified, billions of dollars and thousands of hours are dedicated to put them there.
 In essence, transforming sand to gold.

+Confusingly, **architecture** is often overloaded to refer to a span of several of the layers of abstraction in a computer system; roughly from compiler software to logic design.
+Some architects also have expertise in a lower layer like device physics or fabrication, or a higher layer like application software and algorithms.
+In this guide I will use the terms architecture and microarchitecture according to their stricter definitions, except in the **Extra Bits** sections.

 ### Motivation
 In this guide you'll learn to think like a microarchitect.
 Microarchitects must command the hardware to obey the programmer's abstract machine model.
 Programmers ceaseslly demand more